-The Peinert 26 is easy to adjust.
-Stretcher, height, pitch and spread can be quickly set in the field.
-Additional height adjustment or lateral pitch adjustment is available by returning the rigger arm to Peinert Boat works.
+The Peinert X25 is easy to adjust.
+Stretcher, through the pin, height, pitch and spread can be quickly set in the field.
+Additional height adjustment or lateral pitch adjustment is available by returning the rigger arm to Peinert Boat Works.
 The boats are delivered with height, pitch and spread set to reasonably standard values, so if you do not want to get involved in rigging you don't have to.